Wildlife and Habitats – by John Lanier, Wildlife Biologist

 First, contact your state wildlife agency to find out if there are known hibernacula or recorded roost trees or other habitat concerns in or near the project.
 There are federal regulations governing the Indiana and northern long-eared bats and there may be other state regulations as well.

-If it turns out that either the Indiana or northern-long-eared bat may be affected by the project, and there are federal funds supporting the project, then rule 4d under the Endangered Species Act comes in to play.
+If it turns out that either the Indiana or northern-long-eared bat may be affected by the project, and there are federal funds supporting the project, then rule 4d under the Endangered Species Act comes into play.
 The Rule 4d process (January 13, 2016) is presented here.
 We recommend that the 4d rule process be followed for every project, federally funded or not.
 This step down process was developed for the mid-west but it applies equally in BCR 14.
-The Key to the Northern Long-Eared Bat 4(d) Rule for Non-Federal Activities linked here is a critical step in completing any successful forest management plan and is a required consideration of the DTW process.
+The Key to the Northern Long-Eared Bat 4(d) Rule for Non-Federal Activities is a critical step in completing any successful forest management plan and is a required consideration of the DTW process.